cristianbuse/VBA-FastDictionary/Implementation.md

 This Dictionary only raises errors 5, 9, 450 and 457.
 For example Scripting.Dictionary raises error 32811 if calling ```Remove``` with a key that does not exist while this Dictionary raises error 9 (Subscript out of Range).

 The main reason not to adhere to the same error numbers is speed.
 For example in the [```Item```](https://github.com/cristianbuse/VBA-FastDictionary/blob/ae95c6e909625c3d95328f64bb3e01a2232485fc/src/Dictionary.cls#L666-L667) method, instead of using an extra ```If``` statement to check if the call to ```GetIndex``` returns ```NOT_FOUND```, the code simply continues and if the key was indeed missing, error 9 is raised anyway when trying to access the storage array with an invalid index.
 Other methods like ```Remove``` will simply return error 9 for consistency.
-The omission of the extra ```If``` statement does not impact speed for a few items but for millions of items there is a difference and speed for chosen over consistency here.
+The omission of the extra ```If``` statement does not impact speed for a few items but for millions of items there is a difference and speed was chosen over consistency here.

 ### Item (Get) incompatibility